tomaskjay/tomaswerts.com/collections/_posts/2024-06-03-a-gentleman-in-moscow.md

 ![The Metropol Hotel](/images/metropol-hotel.jpg)

 Without giving too much away, Count Rostov makes the wise decision to turn inwards; towards the intricate system of cogs and gears that is the Metropol and also towards the people that reside in it, including a perpetually restless friend, a short-tempered head chef, a dexterous maître d’hôtel, a willowy actress, an incredibly punchable manager, and one unexpected life bomb.
-His interactions with the people he encounters fills the space that he has been so frustratingly confined to.
+His interactions with the people he encounters fills the space that he has frustratingly been confined to.

 The Count himself is the epitome of a gentleman: one of witty charm, handlebar moustaches, and fantastic taste in wine.
 He's a fascinating person, but that's not to say that each side character is also really well fleshed out.
 Each of them have their own respective circumstances to master.
 All of this, not to mention, plays in the backdrop of the ever escalating relationship between the U.S. and the Soviet Union.
 This gives both context for the story and also plays a significant hand in shaping it.
 Even though the Count is basically cut off from the outside world, the cold bureaucracy of the Bolsheviks that has transformed Russia into an emerging global superpower still manages to penetrate the walls of the Metropol and disturb his life.
 However, despite the fact that he is a victim of his own government, Alexander Rostov‘s love for his country admirably never falters.